Factory Records, Footwear Sponsors & 3D Skateboards with Tom Karangelov

 Very welcoming.
 I only rode the "OG" zero graphics.
 I felt like we were all being left out of the loop on board graphics that got us stoked.
 I mean I could have tried to let my voice be heard but I felt that I didn't have enough pull or that my opinions didn't matter at that time.
 If John Rattray didn't get a Predatory Bird graphic, why would my opinion matter?
 That's how I felt but I'm sure there's a business way of looking at graphics...

-Your ‘welcome to the team’ seemed to be the first footage released officially by 3D, any plans for a promo or video in the near future?
+Your Welcome To the Team clip was the first bit of footage released officially by 3D, any plans for a promo or video in the near future?

 Brian has talked to me about a couple ideas which sound amazing.
 He and Austyn are working on parts right now so after that I'm sure something will be happening!